iiab/iiab/CONTRIBUTING.md

 =======================================
 Internet-in-a-Box runs on various GNU/Linux operating systems such as Fedora, Ubuntu, Debian, CentOS and Raspbian.

 You can install Internet-in-a-Box on x86_64 PCs/laptops and Raspberry Pi 3 (or 3 B+).
 Example PC's include Intel NUC and Gigabyte BRIX.
 Partial support is also available on OLPC laptops like the XO-1.5, XO-1.75 and XO-4.
-A VirtualBox VM can also used for testing purposes.
+A VirtualBox VM can also be used for testing purposes.
 Using Docker containers however is not recommended as our Ansible provisioning system requires low-level access to the operating system.

 Finally, running Internet-in-a-Box on the Raspberry Pi Zero W is also possible, if you transfer a working IIAB (microSD card) that was built up inside a Raspberry Pi 3.

 Please refer to [IIAB Platforms](https://github.com/iiab/iiab/wiki/IIAB-Platforms) for more information.